flugg/laravel-responder/README.md

 return responder()->success(Post::all())->respond();
 ```

+***
+_As you might have noticed, unlike Fractal, you don't need to worry about creating resource objects like `Item` and `Collection`.
+The package will make one for you based on the data type, however, you may wrap your data in a resource to override this._
+***

 ### Paginating Response Data

 Sending a paginator to the `success` method will set pagination meta data and transform the data automatically, as well as append any query string parameters to the paginator links.